Category

 A Woman of No Importance the Untold Story of the American Spy Who Helped Win World War II by Sonia Purnell left me absolutely floored.
 This book falls into the historical non-fiction genre and the author knocks it out of the park having researched and written the book in such a way that you can almost feel the Gestapo just steps behind Virginia as she flees France.
 Review: an incredible read and you’ll never forget Virginia.
 (This book has Nazis, but only in a very peripheral way)

 I’m not sure why, but just sitting missing my fur baby today.
-He’s been gone three year an the pain is as bd as ever
+He’s been gone three years and the pain is as bad as ever

 Have a great week!